jmiller0/how-to-fsck-on-synology-dsm7/README.md

 # How to properly do a filesystem check (fsck or e2fck) on Synology DSM 7

 Most instructions founds online are for older DSM versions (6).
 The following steps were performed by a synology support agent during a support case I created.
+Steps below were performed on DSM 7.1.1-42962 Update 2.

 I have a DS1821+ and during a recent storm I lost power.
 I have a UPS however it failed to shutdown the synology.
 NOTE: Make sure and test your UPS shutdown, if you have many disks it can take longer to shutdown than reserved battery capacity.